melissamp1239/VBA-Challenge-2-Stock-Analysis/VBA Challenge 2 Stocks.md

 Additionally, via a popup box, the refactored code program asks the user what year they want to look at.
 However, for the original code, you would have to specify a new year in the code.

-If you did not have much time to refactor your code I think the original code would be good.
+If you did not have much time to refactor your code, I think that patterning your code after the the original code would be good.
 The original code is much easier for a new programmer to understand.